rtgarden/house/README.md

-Maintenance, repair, sensor deployment and open source hardware for my house
+Virtualization: Maintenance, repair, storage,sensor deployment and open source hardware for the house
 ===================================================

 *sensor location and appliance positioning.